MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 To control Image Descriptions, go to `edge://settings/accessibility`.
 Toggle the **Get image descriptions from Microsoft for screen readers** setting.

 Image Descriptions can be turned on for the current web page without enabling for all web pages.
-While using a screen reader, with focus on a web page element, open the contextual menu (right-click), select **Get image descriptions from Microsoft** > **Just once**.
+While using a screen reader, right-click the webpage, and select **Get image descriptions from Microsoft** > **Just once**.
 The current web page will be scanned for all images without alt text and send those to the service for descriptions.
 The Image Description feature will remain off for other pages and future browsing.

 <!-- ====================================================================== -->